A few things which will help with motor life and performance.

 - Watch the length of the attaching screws holding the motor to motor-plate.
 In some motor winds, the 'common' connect point inside may be very close to the mount holes; if the screws are too long you can pull the threads out of the motor when tightening not allowing the motor to be torqued properly to retain your pinion to spur clearance.
 If you do, see #3 above.
 You can use different thicknesses of washers to get the correct thread engagement.

-- I have seen a few cars with carbon fiber motor mount plates.
+- I have seen cars with carbon fiber motor mount plates.
 Carbon fiber is a great weight reducer but a poor heat conductor (an aluminum motor plate will allow better heat dissipation).
 And in most cases, the carbon fiber plate is thicker, requiring longer mount screws (with washers).
 And the motors seem to vibrate a little with the CF plate, like it does not retain the screw torque allowing the motor to move more than an aluminum plate.
-Stay with aluminum in this application.
+Make sure the screws are tight each race and accept a little extra noise as the CF plate seems to have a resonance in a range we can hear as a 'noisy car' in some situations.

 - Fixing stripped holes in motors is difficult for the average car owner.
 I have good equipment, and it takes a while to setup the tooling to attempt a repair.
 My best advice: (a) be extra careful when threading the screws to the motor (b) if you have a thread problem with your favorite motor, rotate the motor to get two new holes, and adapt your wiring to use the new position.